khalid-saqr/WRIR/README.md

 If you use this code or data in your research, please cite the accompanying paper:

-> Khalid Saqr, "Impact of generative AI on research integrity: Retraction behavior across countries and institutions."
-(2026).
+> Khalid Saqr, "Dissecting AI-related Paper Retraction Across Countries and Institutions" (2026).